 It’s probably easiest to start with an RK image of RT-11 – that’s small, will boot very quickly, and will not require you to do anything to get it to boot correctly; once you’ve verified that that works and you’ve gone through all the steps to get to a working PDP2011 system, you can move on to more complex things.

 A slightly more complex scenario is to start with an RL image of one of the XXDP disks.
 To use RL images, you must first reformat the image with the sdfmt utility – this will copy the RL image in chunks of 256 bytes, and insert 256 bytes padding after each of those chunks.
-This is required because the sd cards work only with 512 byte ‘sectors’, and the RL has 256 byte sectors – if you forget to do this, the image on the card will not be readable by the controller, and you’ll not be able to boot from it.
+This is required because the sd cards work only with 512 byte ‘sectors’, but the RL disk has 256 byte sectors – if you forget to do this, the image on the card will not be readable by the controller, and you’ll not be able to boot from it.

 The sdfmt utility works as follows: sdfmt -i <input image> -o <reformatted output image>.
 You can give multiple input images to it by repeating the ‘-i <input image’; the utility will make sure each image ends up in the right place in the output.
 As you’d probably expect, the utility is made for Linux and will likely work just fine with Cygwin or even natively if you recompile it on Windows, but I won’t be able to help you if it doesn’t.